Infinity Flexibility is adding a few new Eastern focused Body Treatments…

 The healing practice of Thai herbal compress therapy dates back nearly 5,000 years, to an era when the knowledge of plants, including their effects through ingestion or application on the body, were painstakingly researched and then passed down from one generation to the next.

 This herbal therapy was designed to relieve pain and inflammation.
-A selection of therapeutic herbs, including prai, ginger, turmeric and lemongrass, are wrapped in a muslin compress, steamed and then applied to the body in gentle pressing, circular and rolling movements.
+A selection of therapeutic herbs, including prai, ginger, turmeric, and lemongrass, are wrapped in a muslin compress, steamed and then applied to the body in gentle pressing, circular and rolling movements.

 In Thailand, the herbal compress is called Luk pra kob, translated as “herbal pressing sphere.”
-To make the compress, a combination fo healing herbs is bundled together in accordance with ancient recipes, steamed and placed directly on the skin to soothe muscular aches and swelling.
+To make the compress, a combination fo healing herbs are bundled together in accordance with ancient recipes, steamed and placed directly on the skin to soothe muscular aches and swelling.

 The popularity that these herbal compresses have long enjoyed was mainly due to their easy adaptability – the treatment is neither expensive nor complicated, yet effective.
 For this reason, it has the power to transcend social barriers.
 In ancient times it was used by Thai royalty in elaborate treatments and by soldiers for aches and pains after returning from battle.

 Some scholars believe that herbal compress massage was first introduced to Thailand by monks from India, who established the first Buddhist monasteries in Thailand around 200 B.C.
-Others believe it originated from rural folk medicine and was passed on by word of mouth through and unbroken chain of masters, or through secret manuscripts that changed hands from teacher to student.
+Others believe it originated from rural folk medicine and was passed on by word of mouth through an unbroken chain of masters, or through secret manuscripts that changed hands from teacher to student.

 Herbal compress therapy retains its popularity in Thailand and is offered throughout the country – from storefront massage establishments to high-end spas to the Traditional Thai Massage School in the temple of Wat Pho in Bangkok.